ninyam/ninyam.github.io/_pages/about.md

 layout: about
 title: Bio
 permalink: /
-subtitle: Assistant Professor of Mathematics, Black and Latinx/e Student Success Cohort, University #<a href='#'>Assistant Professor of Mathematics</a>
+subtitle: Assistant Professor of Mathematics, Member of the Black and Latinx/e Student Success Cohort, SFSU #<a href='#'>Assistant Professor of Mathematics</a>

 profile:
   align: left